-PRONAM= System on which the clients must be located in order to sign on to the appli- cation via this LTERM pool. В BS2000/OSD: В PRONAM= is a mandatory operand.
+PRONAM= System on which the clients must be located in order to sign on to the appli- cation via this LTERM pool. В BS2000 systems: В PRONAM= is a mandatory operand.
 B B If PROTOCOL=STATION is set, the combination of PRONAM/PTYPE/BCAMAPPL must be unique.
 B B If PROTOCOL=NO is set, the combination of PRONAM/BCAMAPPL must be unique.
-X/W Unix systems and Windows systems: X/W X/W PRONAM= may only be specified for LTERM pools of type PTYPE=APPLI, SOCKET or UPIC-R. X/W The combination of PRONAM/PTYPE/BCAMAPPL must be unique.
-X/W Default value under Unix systems and Windows systems: 8 blanks { processo rname I C'processorname' } Host name, up to eight characters in length.
+X/W Unix systems and Windows systems: X/W X/W PRONAM= may only be specified for LTERM pools of type PTYPE=APPLI, SOCKET or UPIC-R. X/W X/W X/W No distinction is made between uppercase and lowercase notation; KDCDEF always converts the name of the partner computer into uppercase.
+X/W - The combination of PRONAM/PTYPE/BCAMAPPL must be unique.
+X/W Default value under Unix systems and Windows systems: 8 blanks { processo rname C'processorname' } Host name, up to eight characters in length.
 Only clients connected to this system can sign on to the application via this LTERM pool.
 If processorname contains special characters it must be entered in the form of a character string using C''.
-If an LTERM pool is generated using PTYPE= SOCKET, then you must specify the symbolic address (official host name) under which the IP address of the host partner is entered in the name service of the local system (e.g. the hosts file under Unix systems and Windows systems or the RDF file under BS2000/OSD) for processorname.
+If an LTERM pool is generated using PTYPE= SOCKET, then you must specify the symbolic address (official host name) under which the IP address of the host partner is entered in the name service of the local system (e.g. the hosts file under Unix systems and Windows systems or the RDF file under BS2000 systems) for processorname .
 You must not specify an alias of the host.
 X/W X/W Unix systems and Windows systems: There are two options for specifying the processorname : X/W X/W X/W You enter the real host name under which the IP address of the partner computer is entered in the name service of the local system (e.g. the hosts file).
 You must not specify an alias of the computer.
 X/W X/W X/W X/W X/W You enter the UTM host name of the partner computer.
-This is only possible when you have set the UTM_NET_HOSTNAME environment variable and specified the UTM host name in the conversion file (see the section "Using mapped host names (Unix systems and Window systems)" on page 122).
+This is only possible when you have set the UTM_NET_HOSTNAME environment variable and specified the UTM host name in the conversion file (see the section "Using mapped host names (Unix systems and Window systems)" on page 121).